AdrianDC/lineage_development_sony8996/README.md

 It was released in June 2016.

-Dora is being worked upon towards LineageOS 14.1
+Dora is now supported by LineageOS 14.1

 Basic   | Spec Sheet
 -------:|:----------------------